 Canola is making headlines again.
-It became the centre of trade negotiations with China last year, when that country instituted 100 per cent tariffs on the crop in retaliation for Canadian tariffs on electric vehicles, instituted at the behest of the United States.
+It’s been the centre of trade negotiations with China since last year, when that country instituted 100 per cent tariffs on canola oil and meal in retaliation for Canadian tariffs on electric vehicles, instituted at the behest of the United States.

-As Prime Minister Mark Carney heads to China this week, it’s top of the agenda for many — especially the 40,000 farmers whose crops contribute part of the $43.7 billion the Canola Council of Canada said the industry generated in 2024.
-Now that the U.S. and Canada are frenemies, Carney is trying to expand our trade network, including by rejuvenating a long-icy relationship with China.
+But it’s sweet relief in the Prairies, especially for the 40,000 farmers whose crops contribute part of the $43.7 billion the Canola Council of Canada said the industry generated in 2024.

 What is canola?